-Officers will serve one term beginning the first day faculty return to work for the fall semester each year.
-A presidentelect will be chosen the year before taking office.
+Officers will serve one term beginning the second Monday in July.
+A president-elect will be chosen the year before taking office.

 SECTION III

 Elections

 The date of the election of officers will be determined by the Executive Committee.
 This date will be between April 1 and May 1 of each year.
 Nominations will be handled through a two-step process: